-Join us for a discussion on what it takes to make a living as a film producer followed by a reception with light appetizers and refreshments.
+Join us for a discussion on the art of directing with award–winning director Athina Rachel Tsangari followed by a reception with light appetizers and desserts.

 Funded by the generous Harlan J. Strauss Visiting Filmmaker Endowment

 Thank you to our cosponsors: Art and Technology Program, CSWS Women of Color Project, European Studies Program, School of Journalism and Communication/Media Studies, and Women’s and Gender Studies